nootkan/classic-press-formspammertrap-plugin/mu-plugins/README.txt

 ## Overview

-This must-use (mu-plugin) plugin resolves PHPMailer class conflicts that occur when using the FormSpammerTrap plugin on WordPress sites.
+This must-use (mu-plugin) plugin resolves PHPMailer class conflicts that occur when using the FormSpammerTrap plugin on WordPress and Classic Press sites.
 It ensures WordPress's built-in PHPMailer library is loaded before the FormSpammerTrap plugin attempts to load its own copy, preventing fatal "class already declared" errors.

 ## Compatibility

-**✅ WORDPRESS ONLY**
+**✅ WORDPRESS AND CLASSIC PRESS**
-This plugin is designed specifically for WordPress sites and should only be used with WordPress.
+This plugin is designed specifically for WordPress and Classic Press sites.

-**❌ NOT COMPATIBLE with ClassicPress**
-Do NOT use this plugin on ClassicPress sites.
-ClassicPress handles PHPMailer differently and this plugin will cause critical errors on ClassicPress installations.

-## Platform Information

-- **WordPress**: Uses an older version of PHPMailer that requires this compatibility fix
-- **ClassicPress**: Uses a newer PHPMailer version and has better plugin isolation - no fix needed

 ## Installation